Nkfree/TES3MP-Pants/MorrowindSplitscreen/Readme.md

 While running around works flawlessly, the cursor for example in the character menu can make strange issues..

-For example the mouse player can move the cursor for the joypad player
+For example the mouse-player can move the cursor for the joypad-player

-when the accidentaly clicking a button at this time will make the gamepad window active
+when then accidentaly clicking a button will make the gamepad-window active

 forcing you to repeat the tabbing around procedure